-Thus, the explanation above shows that a person's anger does affect their emotions as well as their behavior/actions.
+Thus, the explanation above shows that a person's anger does affect their example of their behavior/actions.
 Someone's anger can impact how they will act after that.
 From The Hunger Games and Divergent novels, both protagonists have similar portrayals and they have power in Power as Capacity in Anger.